syedhassaanahmed/neo-to-cosmos/README.md

 If you're on Windows, make sure you've configured Hyper-V, and installed [Docker for Windows](https://docs.docker.com/docker-for-windows/).
 Also make sure to use Linux containers.

-Once you have that running , spin up a copy of Neo4j:
+Once you have that running, spin up a copy of Neo4j:

 ```
 docker run --name neo2cosmos-neo4j -p 7474:7474 -p 7687:7687 -v $HOME/neo4j/data:/data -d neo4j